deseven/1000xTRANSLATE/README.md

 ## Installation
-See [INSTALL.md](INSTALL.md) for installation instructions.
+ - See [INSTALL.md](INSTALL.md) for installation instructions
-See [UPDATE.md](UPDATE.md) for update instructions if you're already using the toolset and want to update to the latest version.
+ - See [UPDATE.md](UPDATE.md) for update instructions if you're already using the toolset and want to update to the latest version

 ## Usage
-See [USAGE.md](USAGE.md) for usage instructions.
+ - See [USAGE.md](USAGE.md) for usage instructions

 ## Thanks